mt89vein/TraceContext/README.md

 TraceContext
 =============

+> ⚠️ This project is a proof of concept and should not be used as a primary library for tracing (passing single Guid TraceId), consider using full-featured https://opentelemetry.io/ and it's [System.Diagnostics.Activity](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-7.0) that available out of the box.

 TraceContext class with ability to access, maintain and pass on TraceId guid anywhere in code.
 Including http requests.
 Useful for distributed tracing with structured logging.